isomerpages/dis-dotc/_our-products/Products/Pinpoint.md

 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/pptagfiltergif.gif">
 </div>
 <p></p>
-<p>Pinpoint is now live and free for all public officers.
+<p>Pinpoint is now live and free for all public officers and military personnel.
 Sign in to <a href="https://go.gov.sg/pinpointapp" rel="noopener nofollow" target="_blank">Pinpoint</a> today
-to streamline your media asset management, boost productivity, and enhance collaboration across government agencies.
+to streamline your media asset management, boost productivity, and enhance collaboration across the Whole-of-Government and MINDEF/SAF.
 We are continuously improving the platform to better serve your needs, and look forward to having you onboard.</p>
 <p>
 <br>
 <br>